-In short, this blog exists to keep us accountable in our desire to find a slow life that is frugal yet rewarding!
+In short, this blog exists to keep us accountable in our desire to find a slow life that is frugal yeat rewarding!

 And above all, I feel there is something here for everyone.
 This is going to be exciting.
 So stick around!

-Hello and welcome to my little piece of the internet.
-I am Dee, and author of this blog
+Hello and welcome to my little peace of internet.
+I am Dee, an author of this blog

 Now that I sorted this out, let me share a brief about us.

-I’m a 30-something woman married to a hard-working and a born minimalist, who is the main force behind our simple frugal lifestyle.
+I’m a 30-something woman married to a hard-working and a born minimalist, who is the main force behind out simple frugal lifestyle.

-Long before this whole F.I.R.E (Financial Independence, Retire Early)movement started, we both followed quite a bit of an idea that is so popular at this time.
+Long before this whole F.I.R.E (Financial Independence, Retire Early)movement started, we both followed quite a bit of ideas that are so popular in this time.
 Now you will ask me what is F.I.R.E movement?
 Contrary to what you hear in the news, it is not what you think!

 Now you know what I’m talking about, if you are interested to know more about us, go on, read further.
-But if what you read about F.I.R.E makes you cringe about the concept of frugality, hustling, living in a tiny home, pinching pennies, and cutting corners a.k.a. cutting the cable (seriously, I wonder how many folks still have the cable?), fret not my friend.
+But if what you read about F.I.R.E makes you cringe about the concept of frugality, hustling, living in tiny home, pinching pennies and cutting corners a.k.a cutting the cable ( seriously, I wonder how many folks still have the cable?), fret not my friend.